 Dear Family & Friends,

-5. Thank you for praying for the heath of our team and friends.
+5. Thank you for praying for Taiwan during and after the typhoon.

 Filed under: Uncategorized | Comments Off on September 18, 2016 Prayer Note